Call our licensed agents toll free 844.855.0163

 When it's used: To calculate dwelling coverage on your home insurance

 About replacement value: The replacement value is what it would cost to replace your home if it's destroyed.
 Home insurance policies with replacement value usually cost more than actual cash value.
-That's because the insurer is agreeing to pay the current amount to rebuild your home, which is likely higher than when it was originally built.
+That's because the insurer is agreeing to pay the current amount to rebuild your home if you file a claim, which is likely higher than when it was originally built.
 Depreciation is not taken into account.

 Figuring out the replacement value of your home can be challenging, but it's integral to your policy as it's tied to your dwelling coverage amount, and not having an accurate number can leave you underinsured.
 Read our guide on how to calculate the replacement value of your house for more details.